iotaledger/hornet/documentation/docs/references/peering.md

 ## Addressing Peer Neighbors

 To communicate to your peer neighbors, you will need an address to reach them.
-For that, Hornet uses the `MultiAddresses` format (also known as `multiaddr`).
+For that, HORNET uses the `MultiAddresses` format (also known as `multiaddr`).

 `multiAddr` is a convention on how to encode multiple layers of addressing information into a single path structure that is future-proof.
 Basically, `multiaddr` combines several pieces of information in a single human-readable and machine-optimized string, including network protocol and [`PeerId`](#node-identity).